Nazanin-hub/School_District_Analysis/README.md

  - How is the school summary affected?

+    Just the Thomas high school data changed.
+First, with considering 9th grade students as NAN at Thomas high school, the percentage of passing math, reading and overall          passing have been significantly decreased while the average.
+As the below table shows, the percentage of students

  - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?